strawberry-graphql/strawberry/docs/02_types/union.md

 Union types are similar to [interfaces](/docs/types/interfaces) however, while interfaces dictate fields that must be common to all implementations, unions do not.
-Unions just represent a selection of allowed types and make no requirements on those types.
+Unions only represent a selection of allowed types and make no requirements on those types.
 Here’s a union, expressed in
 [GraphQL Schema Definition Language](https://graphql.org/learn/schema/#type-language) (SDL):